top of page

 Robin on a fence under a tree

-Our starter-sized (1-2 gal pots), budget friendly, native trees and shrubs can be the anchors, or the "bones" of a natural landscape, even in a very small yard.
-Then, you can fill in with native flowers.
+Our starter-sized (1-3 gallon pots), budget friendly, native trees and shrubs can be the anchors, or the "bones" of a natural landscape, even in a very small yard.
+Then, you can fill in with native flowers and grasses.

 Nicely wooded yard with several tree species